NadimGhaznavi/Db4E/index.md

 2. Restart my Mining Farm's P2Pool daemon.
 3. Restart the *db4e* P2Pool log file monitoring daemon.

+Additionally, each miner also has a cron job to restart the `xmrig` mining software.

+Basically, I restart all of my Mining farm's services on a daily basis.

 # Historical Data on the Web

 When the `db4e` P2Pool daemon log file monitoring daemon watches for events and creates MongoDb records for them.
 When one of the following events is found: